pgsohail/generate-poetry/README.md

-# generate-poetry
+# CreatePoetry

-an automatic poetry generator that mimics the human type of poems and generate random poetry
+A poetry generator that uses the language analysis and selection tools to try to mimic human construction of poems

+ developed by sohail sadiq